Send and Sync Traits

 / Send

-types like raw pointers, you should build an abstraction on which Send
+types like raw pointers, you need to build an abstraction on which Send

 and Sync